 The department handles requests on a first-come, first-served basis.
 Please be aware that due to the volume of requests we receive daily, it may take up to eight weeks to receive a response.

 Federal law prohibits the USS Constitution Museum—and all museums—from providing appraisal services to patrons who might be in possession of USS Constitution-related art and objects, or other historic materials.
-The American Association of Appraisers can provide a state-by-state list of accredited appraisers arranged by subject category.
+The American Society of Appraisers and Appraisers Association of America can provide a state-by-state list of accredited appraisers arranged by subject category.